GavTechMaster/GavinWare-V1/README.md

 1. Go to python.org, then go to Downloads > "Download for macOS Python 3.X.X"
 ![Python.org Install](./python_install_macos.png)
 ### If you don't have the required dependencies:
-1. Open terminal (or Powershell), FIND WHERE YOUR REQUIREMENTS DIRECTORY IS, then type these commands:
+1. Open terminal, FIND WHERE YOUR REQUIREMENTS DIRECTORY IS, then type these commands:
 ```bash
 # Make sure this is relative to you in CLI or make it an absolute path
 cd GavinWare